mickymacirl/CI-P4-ICSB/README.md

 The user wants to be able to view the Irish Cyber Security Blog in order to stay informed about the latest threats and solutions in the field of cybersecurity.

-Implementation of Page
+Implementation of Home Page

-* [X] The home page is created with the theme of the website layout - Create home page to view blog posts.
+* [X] The home page is created with the theme of the website layout - Create home page to view main blog.

 Home Page Image